iamsatyajit963/DSA_with_Python/README.md

       - **Image Transformation**: This technique involves altering the geometric properties of an image, such as rotation, scaling, or translation.
 NumPy provides functions to perform these operations.
       - **Image Thresholding**: This technique involves converting an image to a binary form by setting pixels above or below a certain threshold to a specific value.
 NumPy provides functions to perform global or adaptive thresholding.
       - **Image Morphology**: This technique involves modifying the shape of objects in an image, for example, by eroding or dilating the boundaries.
 NumPy provides functions for these operations.
       - **Histogram Equalization**: This technique involves modifying the distribution of pixel values in an image to improve its contrast.
-NumPy provides a function to perform histogram equalization  .
+NumPy provides a function to perform histogram equalization.
       - **Image Segmentation**: This technique involves dividing an image into regions based on some criteria, such as color or texture.
 NumPy provides functions for performing segmentation using clustering or thresholding.

 These are just some examples of the many image processing techniques that can be built using NumPy.
 NumPy can be used in combination with other libraries, such as OpenCV or scikit-image, to perform more complex image processing tasks.